 - Improv Club: stages an evening of improv comedy each semester.

 - Cabaret Club: presents a musical theater variety performance each semester.

 - Knight Club: a campus-wide dance troupe.

-The Bachelor of Fine Arts in Acting is an intensive four-year sequential course of study in acting, the speaking voice, speech, movement, stage combat, dramatic literature and the history of the theater.
-The schedule is rigorous; in a typical week, a student works directly with faculty for 27 to 40 hours and spends a comparable amount of time in preparation.
+The BFA in Acting is an intensive four-year program of study in acting, the speaking voice, speech, movement, stage combat, dramatic literature and the history of the theater.
+In a typical week, a student works directly with faculty for 27 to 40 hours in addition to time outside of class for preparation.

-The first two years of training focus on the development of the actor’s imagination and an exploration of the inner resources as they relate to the external demands of the craft.
-During the third and fourth years, classroom work broadens to consider the elements of style and modes of behavior in various historical periods.
+The first two years of the program focus on the development of the actor’s imagination and an exploration of the inner resources as they relate to the external demands of the craft.
+During the third and fourth years, classroom work shifts to the elements of style and modes of behavior in various historical periods.
 BFA candidates are continuously engaged in rehearsal and public performance.

 An audition is required for admission to the BFA program.

 Immerse yourself in the basics of acting for the camera.
 Students learn the fundamentals of acting for film and television through scene work, creating and recording video projects.
 Recorded scenes are presented in-class for discussion and feedback from the instructor and fellow students.

 An opportunity for acting students to branch out beyond theater and learn acting for the camera.